chinmaymaychin/chinmaymaychin/README.md

 - 👋 Hi, I’m @chinmay
 - 👀 I’m interested in ...
 Engineering IoT Projects
-- 🌱 I’m currently learning ...
-Electronics Telecommunication
+- 🌱 I’m a graduate in ...
+Electronics Telecommunication Engineering
 - 💞️ I’m looking to collaborate on ...
 Github
 - 📫 How to reach me ...